Our House (Madness song): Music video

 The band portrays a working-class family in the video, including one with a stubbly face, dressed in an apron and bonnet, playing the mother.
 The band members perform with their instruments in the living room, as they prepare for work and school.
 The family play squash and relax in a hot tub.
 The video includes exterior shots of other houses, such as the Playboy Mansion, Stocks House in Hertfordshire, and Buckingham Palace.
 The domestic property featured in the video is a terrace house at 47 Stephenson Street in north-west London, near Willesden Junction station.

 In popular culture

 In 1984, Madness made a guest appearance in the series 2 episode "Sick" of The Young Ones, performing "Our House".
 They had previously appeared in series 1, performing "House of Fun".

 A musical called Our House, featuring Madness songs, ran in London's West End between October 2002 and August 2003.
 A recording of the show was broadcast on BBC Three and was released as a DVD.

 In Chile, the song was used in the theme song of Chilean Canal 13 TV series, Papá Mono.

+In 2012, Madness performed “Our House” from the roof of Buckingham Palace as part of Queen Elizabeth II’s Diamond Jubilee.

 In Australia, the song was parodied by pharmacy branch Chemist Warehouse in their advertising throughout 2014.

 "Our House" was featured in a Dead Ringers parody of Jeremy Vine's Radio 2 programme on 9 July 2021.

 The song was featured in the first episode of the 2024 limited series Knuckles.